norma13115/aisd-wde-4-Intermediate-flexbox/README.md

  Each box is styled with padding, a light background, centered text, and a minimum width of 400px, with margins adding space between them.

 ## 10. **Style the Footer**
-In this step, we will style the footer to match the overall design by giving it a dark background, white text, and centered alignment.
+In this step, you will style the footer to match the overall design by giving it a dark background, white text, and centered alignment.

 - [ ] Lastly, open `style.css` and add the following styles: